Track mileage automatically

 -

-Control over what gets shared: The system should support submitting business mileage for reimbursement, without requiring visibility into personal driving.
+Control over what gets shared: The system should support submitting business kilometres for reimbursement, without requiring visibility into personal driving.

 - Flexibility in handling sensitive trip details: Especially in sectors like healthcare or social services, it should be possible to manage how location data appears in reports before it’s shared further.